swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

 }
 ```

 All of these unsafe conversions return a value whose lifetime is dependent on the _binding_ of the UnsafeBufferPointer.
-Note that this does not keep the underlying memory alive, as usual where the `UnsafePointer` family of types is involved.
-The programmer must ensure the following invariants for as long as the `Span` or `RawSpan` binding is valid:
+This dependency does not keep the underlying memory alive.
+As is usual where the `UnsafePointer` family of types is involved, the programmer must ensure the memory remains allocated while it is in use.
+Additionally, the following invariants must remain true for as long as the `Span` or `RawSpan` value exists:

   - The underlying memory remains initialized.
   - The underlying memory is not mutated.